Chapter 5 – Jesus Lived on Olive Street

 Southern Methodist University and I did not share the same orbit.
 Or universe.

-Defeated on multiple fronts, some too dark to mention, I went home to Arkansas for good in October, primarily to try and get the boyfriend back.
+Defeated on multiple fronts with the weight of shame on my shoulders becoming heavier each day, I went home to Arkansas for good in late October, primarily to try and get the boyfriend back.
 However, I did not advertise that purpose to the parentals.
-As far as they were concerned I was just a flunker and a mess in need AGAIN of resetting.
+As far as they were concerned I was just a flunker, a drinker, and a mess in need AGAIN of resetting.

-The object of my laser-focused love purpose wasn’t at his fraternity on the U of A campus when I went to surprise him.
+The object of my laser-focused love purpose wasn’t at his fraternity on the U of A campus when I went to surprise him my first day back.
 I located him later that day in the high-up cab of the backhoe he was running at his job digging graves at our local cemetery.
 It was a weird standoff.
 Not a typical cemetery scene, that’s for sure.
 Onlookers peered through windows of the office.
 Not only did he not want me, he wouldn’t even get out of the Caterpillar.
-I can still feel the late afternoon sun and his eyes on my back as I retreated in crushing shame to where I had come from, over multiple resting places of our town’s loved ones on the way to my car.
+It took a few minutes for that to sink in.
+I can still feel the late afternoon sun and his eyes on my back as I retreated with crushing steps of shame to where I had come from, over multiple resting places of our town’s loved ones on the way to my car.

 So much for roses.

-Thoroughly dried up tumbleweed is more like it.
+Thoroughly dried up depressing useless tumbleweed is more like it.

 Lower than low.